A Unified Algorithmic Framework for Dynamic Assortment Optimization under MNL Choice: Preliminaries

-To show the lemma, we use Lemma \ref{lem:3-equ1} and observe that \emph{sales-based} CDLP \eqref{sblp} reduces to a fractional knapsack problem when the decision variable $y_0$ is fixed.
-The proof is included in Appendix \ref{app:prf-3-rev}.
-From here on, we use $\CFP\in \mathbb{R}_+^n$ to represent the inventory vector with the generalized revenue-ordered property described as in the lemma.
-Note that technically $\CFP$ also depends on $T$ but we omit the dependence on $T$ for the simplicity of notation.
-The generalized revenue-ordered structure is crucial for establishing the SO property for $\fLP$ (see Section \ref{sec:3}) and for the transformation step for \textsc{da} (see Section \ref{sec:4}).

 \textbf{Fluid relaxations in other settings.} Next, we discuss the fluid relaxations in other settings.
-For the \textsc{da} problem with stochastic $T$ following an IFR distribution, we use $\fLP(\vecc,\mu_T)$ as a fluid approximation for the expected revenue.
-This LP also considers the fluid relaxation of randomness in $T$.
-One can show that $\fLP(\vecc,\mu_T)$ serves as an upper bound on $\EE_T[\fDA(\vecc,T)]$; see Proposition \ref{prop:ub} in Appendix \ref{app:prop-ub} for details.
+For \textsc{da} with stochastic $T$ following an IFR distribution, we use $\fLP(\vecc,\mu_T)$ as the fluid approximation for the expected revenue.
+This LP relaxes the randomness in $T$ by using its expected value $\mu_T$.
+One can show that $\fLP(\vecc,\mu_T)$ is an upper bound for $\EE_T[\fDA(\vecc,T)]$; see Proposition \ref{prop:ub} in Appendix \ref{app:prop-ub}.

+For \textsc{dap} with deterministic $T$, we use the objective function of multi-type CDLP as the fluid approximation, denoted as $\fLPM(\vecc,T)$.
+The multi-type CDLP naturally generalizes the single-type CDLP to account for multiple customer types.
+A detailed formulation can be found in Appendix \ref{app:multi-cdlp}.
+Notably, for any starting inventory vector $\vecc$, $\fLPM(\vecc,T)$ is an upper bound for the expected revenue of the optimal assortment personalization policy (Lemma 1 in \cite{golrezaei2014real}).